interuss/dss/README.md

 Component responsible for performing orderly database schema migrations, including database bootstrapping.
 Invoked automatically on first run along with the CRDB cluster-init job, or when requested manually by a user.

-## Introduction to the repository

-If you are new to the project, read this document to get [introduced to the repository](introduction_to_repository.md)

 ## Directories of Interest:

 *   [`build/`](build) has all of the configuration required to build and